 \section{Introduction}

 The rich physics of spin-active materials has opened opportunities for spintronic applications, including high-density memory, logic circuits, and quantum information devices~\cite{Fabian2004,BHATTI2017,Ahn2020,Lin2019,Avsar2020}.
-With the emergence of edge-spin quantum magnetism in confined graphene nanostructures~\cite{Fern2007,Jiang2007,Sun2017a,Blackwell2021,Yazyev2010}, an increasing number two-dimensional (2D) materials are explored for their potential use in spintronics~\cite{Liu2020,Brito2022,Tiutiunnyk2022,Abdel2023,SETHULAKSHMI2019}.
+With the emergence of edge-spin quantum magnetism in confined graphene nanostructures~\cite{Fern2007,Jiang2007,Sun2017a,Blackwell2021,Yazyev2010}, an increasing number of two-dimensional (2D) materials are explored for their potential use in spintronics~\cite{Liu2020,Brito2022,Tiutiunnyk2022,Abdel2023,SETHULAKSHMI2019}.
 Transition metal dichalcogenides (TMDs) are looked upon as the most promising candidates, thanks to their combined stability and structural flexibility even in confined nanostructured configurations~\cite{Liu2020,Brito2022,Tiutiunnyk2022,Abdel2023}.
-In colloidal TMDs, the magnetic behavior typical of reduced dimensionality, resulting from edge boundary-induced local spin domains, is often observed~\cite{Li2008,Botello2009,Ataca2011,Deng2020,Shinde2019,Cui2017,Gibertini2015,Kou2012,Pan2012,Hui2012}.
-As a result, while bulk TMDs are typically nonmagnetic (or very weakly magnetic)~\cite{Rasmussen2015}, edge effects and lateral confinement can induce magnetism, even in extended \MS and \WS nanosheets or nanoribbons, with a persistent ferromagnetic ordering even at room temperature~\cite{Dey2024,Li2008,Botello2009,Ouyang2014}.
-For example, TMD nanoribbons with armchair edges are typically nonmagnetic or weakly magnetic~\cite{Li2008,Botello2009,Ouyang2014}.
-On the other hand, those featuring zigzag or sawtooth edges stabilize in magnetic ground states with a net magnetic moment~\cite{Li2008,Botello2009,Ataca2011,Deng2020,Shinde2019,Cui2017,Gibertini2015,Kou2012,Pan2012,Hui2012}.
-In these nanostructures with extended zigzag terminations, the magnetic moment is generally delocalized along the entire edge, limiting the density of individually addressable magnetic elements~\cite{Li2008,Botello2009,Ataca2011,Deng2020,Shinde2019,Cui2017,Gibertini2015,Kou2012,Pan2012,Hui2012}.
-For all these reasons, TMDs are a promising, versatile platform for nanoscale spin control combining the tunable electronic properties of low-dimensional semiconductors and the chemical tunability of colloidal systems.